 |or SOC 1200||Sociology of the Family|

-CHEM 1115 is co-requisite to CHEM 1110, but not required for program admission.
+Chemistry labs (CHEM 1015 or CHEM 1115) are recommended, but not required for program admission.

 Students must complete specified prerequisite courses (and the CNA course) prior to admission to the Respiratory Therapy Program.
 Respiratory Therapy Program courses include 59 semester hours that must be completed sequentially.
 Students will be eligible for employment after graduation and meeting licensure requirements.